The Age of Mysteries

 What happened in the aftermath of Morus becoming a world of its own?
 There were few enough witnesses to tell.
 The Ancestor Dwarves were hidden in their Forges.
 The linnorms, descendants of the Ancient Masters, are not particularly amenable to sharing their memories, even if any do remember such distant events.
 What is known - or suspected - about the so-called Firebirth is little more than a handful of far-fetched theories, drawn together through wild allusion and inference of the creation tales of Morus' peoples.

 It is said that Morus was born in fire.
-Wrenched from infinity to finity, it immediately underwent dramatic changes.
-It is said that the endless flaming expanses in the south rose up in a vast sheet and descended upon the central landmass, shattering it into pieces and scattering them far and wide.
+Wrenched from infinity to a sphere of finite dimensions, it immediately underwent dramatic changes.
+It is said that flame and magma rose up in a vast sheet and descended upon the central landmass stabilised by the dwarves, shattering it into pieces and scattering them far and wide.
 Oceans rushed in and filled the gaps, forming the continents that we know today.
 Though this was a chaotic and dangerous time to inhabit Morus, several races persisted through this hardship.
 Morus was inhabited by elemental spirits, the Fey, the beast-creatures cared for by the Fey, and - of course - the linnorms.

 In this newborn world, it is said, there was a continent far to the south of Leng - in what is now called the Boiling Ocean.
 Here, the flames settled and were drawn into a radiance so bright that it scorched everything around it.
 Some old Khazathian scriptures name this phenomenon the "Great Soul", though even they do not tell what it was or what caused it to appear.
 Some of the scriptures speak of it like a living creature which came to Morus to guide the unformed spirits of that world.
 Others talk of it like a power source, a well of immense magical power that can be drawn upon at will.
 Likely neither and both are true - but what it truly was may be lost to time forever.